noeGnh/vue3-map-chart/packages/vue3-map-chart/README.md

 </script>
 ```

-This component is most useful in creating a heat map for various countries.
-And will color countries differently based on a props passed.
+This component is most useful for creating heat maps of countries and their subdivisions.
+It colors each country or subdivision differently based on the props provided.

 The component requires a prop of data to be passed to it, which is a JS object formatted like so.